Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 Some people take frequent, small sips.
 Others chug half a liter without thinking about it.
 If you are a sipper, a flip straw lid or bite valve lets you drink without breaking your stride.
 If you are a gulper, a wide-mouth bottle keeps up with you.

-The catch: wide mouths are much harder to drink from while moving without spilling.
+The catch is that wide mouths are much harder to drink from while moving without spilling.
 Straw lids are faster in motion but require dedicated cleaning to remain mold-free.

 Stainless steel insulated bottles keep drinks cold all day.
 They also weigh more, which matters when you are already carrying a loaded pack.
 A 32oz insulated bottle can run close to a pound empty.